 We seek to understand how the brain encodes and prioritizes information in dynamic, multisensory, real-world environments.

 Our research focuses the on neural mechanisms that process natural continuous stimuli, such as speech and music, and the mechanism involved in controlling and focusing attention.

 PI: Prof. Elana Zion Golumbic

 בית ספר 3

-Our research utilizes a range of techniques for recording electric and magnetic signals from the human brain (EEG, MEG and ECoG), as well as advanced behavioral tools (eye tracking, virtual reality, psychoacoustics).
-This rich methodological repertoire allow us to study the system at multiple levels, and gain a wide perspective on the link between Brain and Behavior.
+Our research utilizes a range of techniques for recording electric and magnetic signals from the human brain (EEG, MEG, and mobile imaging technology), as well as advanced psychophysical tools (eye tracking, virtual reality, skin-conductance, psychoacoustics).
+This rich methodological repertoire allows us to study the system at multiple levels, both in the lab and in real-life settings, and gain a wide perspective on the link between brain and behavior.

 EEG and Virtual Reality